sslash/sslash.github.io/_posts/2014-09-25-Working Title That Has Got Something To Do With Gardr, Ads, HTML5 and JS.md

 	<div id="banner-container"></div>
 </div>
 ```
-Okey, now lets create our own advertising banner.
-The way you do this, is by clicking on this [link](https://raw.githubusercontent.com/gardr/sample-project/master/public/banners/animation/index.js), copy all, then paste it to a new you name: app/banners/banner.js
+Lets create our own advertising banner.
+The way you do this, is by clicking on this [link](https://raw.githubusercontent.com/gardr/sample-project/master/public/banners/animation/index.js), copy all, then paste it to a new file: app/banners/banner.js

 Now we need Gardr.
 ```bash